alastairwyse/TypeScriptUtilities/README.md

 console.log(returnedStock2);
 ```

+---

 ### :: ServiceLayerInterface ::

-The original goal of this class was to create a wrapper around [Aurelia's](https://aurelia.io/) [HttpClient](https://aurelia.io/docs/plugins/http-services#aurelia-http-client) class for calling REST-based application service layers which return JSON content.
+The original goal of the [ServiceLayerInterface](src/utilities/service-layer-interface/service-layer-interface.ts) class was to create a wrapper around [Aurelia's](https://aurelia.io/) [HttpClient](https://aurelia.io/docs/plugins/http-services#aurelia-http-client) class for calling REST-based application service layers which return JSON content.
 The Aurelia HttpClient is quite good, and definitely more immediately useable than the XMLHttpRequest object.
 However, one area where it could be better is with error handling... different TCP/HTTP errors are expressed through different combinations of the 'responseType', 'statusCode', and 'isSuccess' properties of the returned HttpResponseMessage class.
-The ServiceLayerInterface class consolidates (hopefully) all the things that could go wrong in a call to a service layer, into enum ServiceCallErrorType and returns this along with a detailed error message.
+The ServiceLayerInterface class consolidates all the possible error scenarios resulting from a call to a service layer into enum ServiceCallErrorType, and returns this along with a detailed error message.
 The ServiceCallErrorType enum values (and associated meanings) are...

 <table>
   <tr>